NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 Dominic became even more hardworking after that.
 Fortunately, he happened to meet a company willing to invest in him in Silicon Valley.
 Finally, an investor was moved by this dreamer in front of them.
 Within a few weeks of raising funds, Fight My Monster's user count quickly reached 1 million.
 A few months later, Dominic relocated the company to San Mateo (a small town near San Francisco).

-He went downstairs to have coffee and when he came back, his memo was filled with common problems and solutions for ConcurrentHashMap, he listened to geeks talking about how to build a team for a startup, and he made connections with venture capitalists in Silicon Valley.
+HHe went downstairs to grab a coffee, and when he got back, his notepad was chock-full of common ConcurrentHashMap issues and fixes.
+He listened to geeks dish on startup team-building tips and networked with Silicon Valley venture capitalists.

 <br>